Klimaatlas/KAPy/NOTEBOOK.md

 TODO:
 * Creation of xarray object should incorporate spatial domain
+* Throw an error if an experiment is not found in the dataset specification
 * Bug report (?) about seg fault in regrdding?
 * Handle indicators requiring multiple variables
 * Add documentation